Code-dot-mil/code.mil/Proposal/HEADERS.md

 # ISC
 ```
-This software project was created in [yyyy] by the U.S. Federal government.
+This software project was created in <YEAR> by the U.S. Federal government.
 See INTENT.md for information about what that means.
 See CONTRIBUTORS.md and
 LICENSE.md for licensing, copyright, and attribution information.

 ISC License

-Copyright [yyyy] [name of contributors]
+Copyright <YEAR> <OWNER>

 Permission to use, copy, modify, and/or distribute this software for any purpose
 with or without fee is hereby granted, provided that the above copyright notice